What are metabolic abnormalities?

 Metabolic abnormalities can occur if you inherit an abnormality, also called inborn errors of metabolism.
 Abnormalities can also occur due to a behavior that’s causing your metabolism to malfunction called acquired abnormality.
 Acquired metabolic abnormalities are linked to unhealthy lifestyles such as being inactive or overweight.
 Metabolic abnormalities can also develop if an internal organ stops functioning properly.

 Metabolism is how your body converts food and beverages into energy and gets rid of water and wastes.
 The energy conversion happens through a process of chemical reactions.
 These reactions let your body use energy for fuel immediately or store it for future use.
 Your body needs energy constantly for brain activity, blood circulation, breathing, repairing cells and physical activity.

 There are hundreds of metabolic abnormalities, disorders and diseases.
 The most common metabolic disease is type 2 diabetes.

 Other metabolic abnormalities include:

-- Familial hypercholesterolemia, an inherited disorder affecting the processing of cholesterol, causing a higher risk of heart disease.
+- Familial hypercholesterolemia is an inherited disorder affecting the processing of cholesterol, causing a higher risk of heart disease.

 - Friedreich ataxia disrupts the processing of a protein called frataxin.

-- Gaucher’s disease, a disruption of fat processing that’s potentially life threatening.
+- Gaucher’s disease is a disruption of fat processing that’s potentially life threatening.
 Fat accumulates in the liver, spleen and bone marrow, causing lung and bone disease in severe cases.

-- Glucose galactose malabsorption prevents glucose and galactose from going through stomach lining.
+- Glucose galactose malabsorption prevents glucose and galactose from going through the stomach lining.